jackmg2/RedditApps/Linker/README.md

 ---

 ## 🚀 What's New
+### Mobile UI 📱
+- Better mobile display

 ### Clean removal
 - Use the delete button to execute a clean removal of your post
+- New data model to support more pages

 ### 🧍‍♂️🧍‍♂️🧍‍♂️ **Multi-users management**
 - Add users from settings to allow non-mod to modify your grid